 We really love the water playground and traditional playground right next to it, parking is easy, there are picnic facilities and lots of open grassed space to run around.
-NOTE: the water playground is currently CLOSED due to the upgrade works at Granville Park and the relocation of the pumping station.
-No time has been given yet as to when it is likely to re-open.
+NOTE: the water playground is currently CLOSED, due to the upgrade works at Granville Park and the relocation of the pumping station.
+Unfortunately, it’s not expected to reopen until mid 2021.

 Laurie Ferguson Water Playground

 This large water playground is now maintained by Cumberland Council.
 There is something about it we find relaxing and really enjoyable, which means we very often make the 15min drive there rather then just walking across the road to Dundas Park.
 Not sure if it is the fact that the space is big and not as packed with water features.
 Or that there is a set of water fountains that are very well suited for little ones.
 It could also be that it isn’t as busy and has a nice open outlook over the sporting fields.
 Whatever the reason we really love it here.

 There are two sections to the water playground.
 To operate the smaller area, best suited to little ones, there is a sensor button on the floor near the concrete seat wall.
 For the other area, there is a short pole in the middle with a sensor button on top.

 Right next to the water playground, is a medium sized traditional playground with synthetic grass.
 It is great for toddlers through to early primary school aged kids.

 - climbing play gym castle, with cubby house, slide and pretend shop

 - another rope climbing structure

 - monkey bars

 - chain, stepping stone bridge